-3. Conclusions:
+3.Conclusions:

-The results and recommendations presented from this successful drop test (proof test) on the a 3/8" aircraft cable intermediate line, suspended by two HLL 3/8" aircraft cables anchored by welded angle posts safety system, provided invaluable data for the actual loads induced into the system during a fall.
-All safety system components were examined after the tests and there was no major physical damage or failure other than minor bends in the cables at the anchorage locations where they were wrapped around the anchorage components.
+The results and recommendations presented from this successful drop test (proof test) on the a 3/8" aircraft cable vertical life line, provided invaluable data for the actual total fall distance that can be expected when using this system.
+All safety system components were examined after the tests and there was no major physical damage or failure other than minor bends in the cables at the anchorage locations where it was wrapped around the wide flange beam.
 The drop tests performed and the data shown above provides documentation for proof tests of the safety systems in question.
-There are a couple of items to note which make these results conservative too real-life conditions.
+There are a couple of items to note which make these results conservative to real-life conditions.
 First, the simulaid does not have the elasticity that a human body can achieve during a fall.
-This elastic state that a human body exerts during a fall will absorb some of the energy from the safety system and the result would be slightly lower maximum tension values than shown above.
-It is reasonable to assume:
+This elastic state that a human body exerts during a fall will absorb some of the energy from the safety system and the result would be slightly less pull out in the deceleration components of the lanyard.
+This would result in less total fall distance.

+It is reasonable to assume the following: